amiel/amielmartin.com/source/_posts/2017-05-05-how-ember-data-loads-relationships-part-1.markdown

 You might be wondering, is it a good idea to load each model of my `hasMany` relationship in a separate ajax request?

 In most cases, it is not a good idea.
-This is called the N+1 problem.
-Meaning, to load a post and its comments, we would need N+1 requests, where N is the number of comments on the post.
+This is called the [N+1 problem](insert link).
+Meaning, to load a blog post and its comments, we would need N+1 requests, where N is the number of comments on the post.

 Fear not, as once again, Ember Data has your back.
-In order to turn N+1 requests in to two, all you need to do is set [`coalesceFindRequests`](https://emberjs.com/api/data/classes/DS.JSONAPIAdapter.html#property_coalesceFindRequests).
+In order to turn N+1 requests into two, all you need to do is set [`coalesceFindRequests`](https://emberjs.com/api/data/classes/DS.JSONAPIAdapter.html#property_coalesceFindRequests).
 In this case, a different adapter hook will be called.
 Instead of `findRecord`, [`findMany`](https://emberjs.com/api/data/classes/DS.JSONAPIAdapter.html#method_findMany) will be called with an array of ids.

 #### `app/adapters/comment.js`